Toko (shop): History

-Tokos as a place of commerce emerged in present-day Indonesia during the Dutch East Indies era, where many shophouse (rumah toko in Indonesian) ran by local Chinese seller in major cities such as Batavia.
+Tokos as a place of commerce emerged in present-day Indonesia during the Dutch East Indies era, where many shophouses (rumah toko in Indonesian) were run by local Chinese sellers in major cities such as Batavia.

 Tokos have become a common type of shop in Dutch cities since the repatriation of Dutch colonial expats and Indo-Europeans during and after the Indonesian revolution in the late 1940s and early 1950s.
 Tokos originally sold products from the former Dutch East Indies (now Indonesia).

-In the Dutch language the word toko has become an informal name for any type of company or organisation.
+In the Dutch language, the word toko has become an informal name for any type of company or organisation.

-Indonesian e-commerce company Tokopedia takes its name from combining toko with an encyclopedia.
+The Indonesian e-commerce company Tokopedia takes its name from combining toko with an encyclopedia.